PooyehA/Deep-LASI/docs/source/index.rst

 Deep-LASI pulls data from the `Git-Hub database <https://github.com/NurAb-Sal/TRacer>`_ and offers a *simple* and *intuitive* API.

-To get started with Deep-LASI, please take a look at the :ref:'installation' guide and :doc:'tutorial'.
+To get started with Deep-LASI, please take a look at the :ref:`installation` guide and :doc:`tutorial`.
-Additional :doc:'example galleries' and reference material is provided in the :doc:'documentation' section.
+Additional :doc:`example galleries` and reference material is provided in the :doc:`documentation` section.

 If you have any questions or problems, if you want to provide feedback about your experience with Deep-LASI or if you have any suggestions on how to further improve the program, please get in touch